dzbeck/multiscanner/docs/install.md

 | **web-config** | |

 ## Parameters of Analysis Modules
 Analysis modules with additional parameters are given below in alphabetical order.
-See [Modules](using.md#tool-modules) for a list of all current analysis modules.
+See [Analysis Modules](use/use-analysis-mods.md) for a list of all current analysis modules.

 ### [Cuckoo]
 This module submits a file to a Cuckoo Sandbox cluster for analysis